 The application you created needs to be tested before he uses it to process the actual data received.
-You can test it in the following methods:
+You can test it by simulating events as follows:

 In the Streaming Integrator Tooling, click the following icon for event simulation on the side panel.

 The Simulation panel opens as shown below.